leanPieceScSy/gaming_shop_gui/README.md

 > Don't kill you ! 😁

-> Start all my projects and your mom will kill yoi !
+> Start all my projects and your mom will kiss you !